-On September 23, 2019, we announced the GOP along with the issuance of the Alkali Holdings preferred units, which were anticipated to fund up to the total estimated cost of the GOP.
-The anticipated completion date of the project is the second half of 2023.
+On September 23, 2019, we announced the GOP.
+The anticipated completion date of the project is the fourth quarter of 2023.
 The expansion is expected to increase our production at the Granger facilities by approximately 750,000 tons per year.
-During the fourth quarter of 2021, we made the decision to fund the remaining capital expenditures associated with the GOP internally in lieu of issuing additional Alkali Holdings preferred units, and during the second quarter of 2022, we fully redeemed the outstanding Alkali Holdings preferred units.